dfjdejulio/Runner/EXTENDED_README.md

 In 1989, I got access to a pre-release NeXT machine running version 0.8 of the operating system software (because I was at Carnegie Mellon, where the Mach kernel originated).
-I was already focused on Unix development in C, but dissatisifed with both X11 and C++, so I took to Objective-C and AppKit like a fish to water.
+I was already focused on Unix development in C, but dissatisfied with both X11 and C++, so I took to Objective-C and AppKit like a fish to water.
 I got my own NeXT machine and built up some real expertise when the 68040 machines were introduced and I bought a "slab".
 We're talking about NeXTstep 2.0.